hiiamboris/red-cli-gitlab-mirror/mockups/grab/README.md

                                   offset)
       --into        <dir>         Save image in a directory path (default: current directory)
+      --select                    Interactively select an area (overrides
+                                  offset and size)
-      --clip                      Copy image into clipboard as well --version                   Display program version and exit -h, --help                      Display this help text and exit
+      --clip                      Copy filename into clipboard as well --version                   Display program version and exit -h, --help                      Display this help text and exit
 ```